 You're not worrying too much.

-Only 11 percent of parents suspect their teens have ever sent, received or forwarded a sexual text or photo, while 41% of teens admit they’ve done so.
+- Only 11 percent of parents suspect their teens have ever sent, received or forwarded a sexual text or photo, while 41% of teens admit they’ve done so.
 Studies show that the pressure to send "sexy" photos via phone (sexting) begins in the fifth grade, on average.
-The average age of first pornography exposure is around age 8.*
+Shockingly, the average age of first pornography exposure is around age 8.*

 So it's natural to worry when your child is ready for her first cell phone, even if you think he or she is generally responsible.
 Yes, this device is an instrument of connection, and it will allow you and your child to be more connected when you're apart.
 But it’s also a symbol of separation, a reminder that your child is now spending enough time at a distance from you – and other supervising adults -- to need it.
 Worse, it’s a reminder of the dangers lurking in the outside world that could menace your child, without you there to stop them.

 The problem isn’t with kids today.
 In fact, the research shows that teens today are more responsible than my generation was in driving, drinking, sexuality and drug use.
 No, the problem is that smart phones pose new risks.